The Patient’s Guide to a Quad Helix Expander

 Table of Contents

 You may have had an orthodontist recommend a quad helix expander for you or your child, and then wondered what they were talking about.
-In this article we will discuss what a quad helix expander is, how it works, and answer any of the other questions you may have right now.
+Watch the video below or read this article where we discuss what a quad helix expander is, how it works, and answer any of the other questions you may have right now.

 What is a Quad Helix Appliance?